1mTojii/PRO105-Kreativt-webprosjekt/README.md

 # PRO105-Kreativt-webprosjekt
 --
-My kreative weproject exam of 2024
+My kreative weproject exam of 2024 <br>

-feel free to use my work in your future studies :)
+feel free to use our work in your future studies :) <br>
+//note that this was a group project and the work is shared